 A function of the Student Success Center, Accessibility Services, is available to assist students with disabilities.
-The purpose of these services is to encourage and enable all students an equal opportunity within the college setting.
+The purpose of these services is to encourage and enable all students to have an equal opportunity within the college setting.
 Assistance is offered to any student with a qualified disability.
 Following the guidelines of the Americans with Disabilities Act, staff are available to arrange reasonable accommodations for students with a qualified disability.
-A student recognizing that their academic or campus activities are limited or in some way restricted as a result of mobility, visual, hearing, learning, or emotional disability may contact the STUDENT SUCCESS CENTER for a personal conference.
+A student recognizing that their academic or campus activities are limited or in some way restricted as a result of mobility, visual, hearing, learning, or emotional disability may contact the Student Success Center for a personal conference.

-There are various accommodations that may be available, based upon the student's documented disability and needs.
-Documentation should be provided to STUDENT SUCCESS CENTER staff as promptly as possible so that reasonable accommodations may be enacted.
+There are various types of accommodation that may be available, based upon the student's documented disability and needs.
+Documentation should be provided to Student Success Center staff as promptly as possible so that reasonable accommodations may be enacted.
 These may include, but are not limited to: